clams-tech/clams-app-docker/README.md

 * [`./down.sh`](./down.sh) - brings your Clams infrastructure down in a non-destructive way.
 * [`./reset.sh`](./reset.sh) - this is just a non-destructuve `down.sh`, the `up.sh`.
 Just save a step.

-If you leave [`./.env`](./.env) unmodified, you will get a 4 CLN nodes running on regtest, all connnected to a single bitcoind backend.
-In addition, the [prism-browser-app](https://github.com/johngribbin/ROYGBIV-frontend) becomes available on port 80/443 at `https://$DOMAIN_NAME`.
+If you leave [`./.env`](./.env) unmodified, you will get a 5 CLN nodes running on regtest, all connnected to a single bitcoind backend.
+In addition, the [prism-browser-app](https://github.com/johngribbin/ROYGBIV-frontend) becomes available on port 80/443 at `https://$DOMAIN_NAME` and the clams-browser-app becomes available at `https://clams.domain.tld`.
 Each CLN node is configured to accept websocket connections from remote clients.

 By updating [`./.env`](./.env), you can override anything specified in [`./defaults.env`](./defaults.env).
 The most important are the Global Settings.
 From here you can specify WHETHER to deploy TLS and if so, the [`fqdn`](https://en.wikipedia.org/wiki/Fully_qualified_domain_name) of the clams host (DOMAIN_NAME).
 Since we are using docker stacks, services are exposed on ALL IP addresses (so you cannot specify a bind address).
 This is usually fine if you're running a dedicated VM in the cloud, but if you're self-hosting, ensure the host is isolated on a DMZ.